MohammedSaim-Quadri/Intrusion_Detection-System/README.md

 ## Overview

 This project involves developing an Intrusion Detection System (IDS) using machine learning techniques to identify and prevent network intrusions.
-The system leverages a neural network (NN) model trained on the CICIDS2018 dataset to classify network traffic as either normal or malicious.
-The project includes data preprocessing, model training, hyperparameter tuning, evaluation, and Docker containerization for deployment.
+The final model is an XGBoost classifier trained on the CICIDS2018 dataset.
+The project incorporates full data pipeline automation — from ingestion to deployment — and is production-ready with Docker support.
 ![Architecture Diagram](diagrams/intrusion_detection_system_architecture.png)

 ## Project Structure